CassioML/cassio-website/docs/more_info.md

     and the keyspace name in the `.env` file as outlined below.

-    For more advanced setup involving e.g. authentication, you might have to modify the Python code that creates the `Session` to fit your needs.
+    For more advanced setup involving e.g. authentication, you might have to modify the Python code that creates the `Session` (e.g. the appropriate `cqlsession.py`) to fit your needs.

 ### CQL Console